Can You Have a Cold Spa Pool? Discover the Benefits of Cold Water Therapy

 For a more in-depth guide on how to use water chemicals, check the link below.

-6. Install a spa heat pump
+Can a spa heat pump cool the water down?

 If you need more information on how to use your spa pool, you can get in touch with our customer care team.
 You can also visit your local Spa World Showroom and talk to one of our friendly salespeople.